minexew/minexew.github.io/_posts/2020-05-10-templeos-loader-part3.md

 Swell.
 We can see the `TOSB` signature, our string, and also the name of the called function.
 Presumably, somewhere in the middle of all this is executable code.

 Next, we make use of the [bininfo](https://github.com/cia-foundation/bininfo) tool that was introduced last time.
-Executing

-    bininfo.py Example.BIN
+    $ bininfo.py Example.BIN

-will output

     BIN header:
         jmp                 [EB 1E]h
         alignment           1 byte(s)